 Urinary tract infections are caused by bacterial infections of the bladder and may cause pain when a cat urinates.
 In cats whose urine is too acidic, calcium crystals could form in the kidneys or bladder.

-These crystals irritate bladder cells can cause an infection.
+These crystals irritate bladder cells and can cause an infection.
 As a result, your cats sit in their litter boxes due to the pain they experience while peeing.

 Feline Interstitial Cystitis (FIC) is a neurological condition that makes cats urinate more frequently.
 This is a ‘health-related emergency” and can result in renal or heart failure after it has been left without treatment.